 Examples of Experiential Marketing

-Everything today is built on connections and experiences.
+Everything in business and marketing is built on connections and experiences.
 They establish brand loyalty and make campaigns successful.
 Let’s now find out how established brands build relationships with the public.

 For many years people have associated Red Bull with extreme sports.
-Yet in 2012, the brand reached a new level of success when it launched the “Stratos” campaign.
-Its main goal was to break a new skydiving record with the famous Felix Baumgartner.
-By streaming the event online on YouTube, the company managed to obtain more than 8 million viewers.
+However, in 2012, the brand reached a new level of success when it launched the “Stratos” campaign.
+Its main goal was to break a new skydiving record with Felix Baumgartner.
+By streaming the event online on YouTube, the company obtained more than eight million viewers.

 The brand found another way to surprise its fans.
 It decided to create several pop-up locations in big cities like Chicago and New York.
 The famous manufacturer of shoes provided skateboarders with great spots to meet up, communicate, and listen to music.
 Skatepark-based pop-ups also served as a place where Vans presented its new shoe line.